NiRuaG/BamazonDB/README.md

 Storefront Database for Customers, Managers, and Supervisors

 ## Requirements
-* You will need a running MySQL Database.
+* You will need a running MySQL Database, including user and password info.
 Refer to the included `key.js` file and the [dotenv](https://www.npmjs.com/package/dotenv) npm documentation.

 ## Setup
 * Included in the repository are `.sql` files to setup the database & tables, including some mock data.